 So, you can take and just move the dirt back and get that loosened up.
 Then you can dig just a little trench for the cables and coil those up.
 Once you have the dirt packed on around it, then you can put your mulch or rock back over the top of the exposed dirt.
 Then you are tamping the soil around it, making sure that your fixture is good and secure and level.

-Here we are showing the Camino fixture in the raw copper, you can get raw copper in either Camino series or center stem series or Coppertino series, but it’s going to start out with this raw shiny-type finish here.
-This is a brand new raw copper Camino series fixture here and this here would be a three to four year old copper Coppertino series.
+Here we are showing the Commino fixture in the raw copper, you can get raw copper in either Commino series or center stem series or Coppertino series, but it’s going to start out with this raw shiny-type finish here.
+This is a brand new raw copper Commino series fixture here and this here would be a three to four year old copper Coppertino series.

 We do have an accelerator or a patina finish that we can spray on it, so it will look old right out of the box if you would like to do something like that.